Jamcdonald120/Titancraft-Above-Wiki/Bosses/Von_fiend.md

  "health":"1",
  "timeToSolo":"1",
  "rewards":{"splinters":"24",
+ 					  "other":["Head of Von Fiend's most recent victim: 1",
-            "other":["Unique Single-Use High-Damage Axe that gives the mob head of any normal mob killed with it: 1"] }
+            "other":["Unique single-use high-damage axe that gives the mob head of any normal mob killed with it: 1"] }
 }
 ```
 ## **Location**
-Von Fiend is a boss on the [Island](../Islands/).
-They are ...
+Von Fiend is a boss on the [Badlands Island](../Islands/Mesa).
+They patrol near the 2 parked campers at the southern end of the island.

 *Picture of Arena*